 2006.
 Classical Sculpture: Catalogue of the Cypriot, Greek, and Roman Stone Sculpture Collection, University of Pennsylvania Museum of Archaeology and Anthropology, Philadelphia. (peer-reviewed)

 2018.
-Co-editor with Gianfranco Adornato and co-author, Re-staging Greek Artworks in Roman Times.
+Co-editor and co-author with Gianfranco Adornato, Gabriella Cirucci, and Alessandro Poggio, Re-staging Greek Artworks in Roman Times.
 Proceedings of the International Colloquium at the Scuola Normale Superiore, Pisa, April 3-4, 2014.
-Milano: LED Edizioni Universitarie, in preparation for forthcoming in 2018. (peer-reviewed articles)
+Milano: LED Edizioni Universitarie. (peer-reviewed articles)